 Learn How to Find Employees, Hire Effectively, and Train Efficiently

-In an effort to serve manufacturers, OMEP is offering a cohort series focused on helping manufacturers find, onboard, and train employees while drawing on apprenticeships to enhance these efforts.
+In an effort to serve manufacturers, OMEP will soon be launching a cohort series focused on helping manufacturers find, onboard, and train employees while drawing on apprenticeships to enhance these efforts.
 Attendees of the workshop will learn how to:

 - Effectively recruit and onboard employees